-21 % of development within and on the edge of town and local centres Purpos To identify the health of town and local centres, as measured through development activity.
-Land Use Codes A1, A2, A3, A4, A5, B1, B2, B8, C2, C3, D1 and D2 land uses.
+21 % of o development within and on the edge of town and local centres Purpos se To identify the health of town and local centres, as measured through development activity.
+Definition Land Use Codes A1, A2, A3, A4, A5, B1, B2, B8, C2, C3, D1 and D2 land uses.
 Separate A1 food from A1.
-Definition Town and local centres are defined by their boundaries.
+Town and local centres are defined by their boundaries.
 Boundaries will be finalized in future site allocations documents.
 If a boundary does not exist at present monitoring will commence once the boundary has been established for that centre.
-Target For the majority of office development to be located in the City Centre.
+For the majority of office development to be located in the City Centre.
 For town and local centres to provide some small scale office.
-For the majority of retail, non-retail, community and leisure uses (A1/A2/A3/A4/A5/D1/D2) to be located in centres Actions Review of application of sequential test when determining planning policies.
-Docum Employment Land Review Employment Land Availability Retail monitoring f development within and on the edge of town and local centres dividing ween schemes of units larger or smaller than 372sqm Purpose To identify the health of town and local centres, as measured through development activity.
+Target For the majority of retail, non-retail, community and leisure uses (A1/A2/A3/A4/A5/D1/D2) to be located in centres Review of application of sequential test when determining planning policies.
+Actions S Review to see if sufficient locations are available in the City, town and local centres to accommodate uses.
+Docum ents Employment Land Review Employment Land Availability Retail monitoring development within and on the edge of town and local centres dividing een schemes of units larger or smaller than 372sqm Purpose To identify the health of town and local centres, as measured through development activity.
 Definition Dividing between schemes of smaller or larger than 372sqm.
 Target No target Actions No action Documents Employment Land Review Employment Land Availability Retail monitoring

-23 Provi sion of infrastructure as outlined in CIL Purpose To identify the delivery of infrastructure outlined in the Authority's CIL Definition The Council will publish a Community Infrastructure Levy which will identify a schedule of infrastructure projects that will be funded through development.
-Target No target Actions No action Documents Community Infrastructure Levy
+23 23 Provision of infrastructure as outlined in CIL Purpose To identify the delivery of infrastructure outlined in the Authority's CIL Definition The Council will publish a Community Infrastructure Levy which will identify a schedule of infrastructure projects that will be funded through development.
+Target No target Actions No action Docume ents Community Infrastructure Levy

-24 sion of Green Infrastructure and Greenspace as obtained through opment process and other sources Purpos e To quantify the delivery of greenspace and green infrastructure delivered Definition Greenspace is defined as: areas of open space and vegetation, whether public or private, used for formal or informal recreation.
+24 collec n Infrastructure and Space obtained through development process and ction/spend of commuted sums toward Green Space projects and Open e projects in the City Centre.
+Purpose To quantify the delivery of greenspace and green infrastructure delivered and the amount of commuted sums collected and spent on space projects Definition Green space is defined as: areas of open space and vegetation, whether public or private, used for formal or informal recreation.
 Examples include recreation grounds, parks, linear spaces alongside canal towpaths, grass playing pitches, bowling greens, tennis courts, pedestrian areas in the city centre, small play spaces within housing areas, or woodland.
 Green Infrastructure is defined as: An integrated and connected network of greenspaces, which have more than one use and function.
 GI is both urban and employment and includes protected sites, woodlands, nature reserves, river corridors, public parks and amenity areas, together with green corridors.
 Target To see continued investment to improving the offer of greenspace and green infrastructure in the District.
-Actions S Review reasons for lower achievement.
-Apply policies more strictly Docum ents PPG 17 Greenspace Audit
+Actions Review reasons for lower achievement.
+Apply policies more strictly Documents PPG 17 Greenspace Audit

-25 Amo unt of Greenspace lost to redevelopment Purpose To quantify the amount of designated greenspace lost to redevelopment Definition Greenspace is defined as: areas of open space and vegetation, whether public or private, used for formal or informal recreation.
+25 Amou Int of Greenspace lost to redevelopment Purpose To quantify the amount of designated greenspace lost to redevelopment Definition Greenspace is defined as: areas of open space and vegetation, whether public or private, used for formal or informal recreation.
 Examples include recreation grounds, parks, linear spaces alongside canal towpaths, grass playing pitches, bowling greens, tennis courts, pedestrian areas in the city centre, small play spaces within housing areas, or woodland Redevelopment may or may not be justified according to Policy G6 Target To lose no greenspace that is not justified according to Policy G6 criteria Actions Review reasons for lower achievement.
 Apply Policy G6.
 Documents Open Space Sport and Recreation Assessment